fightforthefuture/battleforthenet-widget/README.md

 Which browsers are supported
 ----------------------------
-Modern browsers, and the two latest versions of Internet Explorer.
+Modern browsers, and the two latest versions of Internet Explorer (10 and 11).

 [1]: https://www.battleforthenet.com/sept10th